 20. Kordia

-Kordia cherries own a glossy, dark purple to black color in a heart-shaped appearance that will make you want to devour them right off the tree.
+Kordia cherries boast a glossy, dark purple to black color in a heart-shaped appearance that will make you want to devour them right off the tree.

-Kordia is a specialty that originated in the Czech Republic.
-They are a type with average productivity.
-However, thanks to their sweet flavor with excellent acidic balance, they are a well-loved choice for both commercial and home gardeners.
+Hailing from the Czech Republic, they are a type with average productivity.
+However, thanks to their sweet flavor with excellent acidic undernotes, they are a well-loved choice for both commercial and home gardeners.

-Next to their stunning look, Kordia is also bigger than the average size; therefore, this type can be considered a high-quality cherry variety.
-They are good at resisting cracking or splitting too!
+Besides their stunning look, Kordia cherries are also bigger than the average size.
+Therefore, this type can be considered a high-quality cherry variety.
+It is good at resisting cracking or splitting, too.

 Origin: Czechoslovakia, Czech Republic (1963)